-Once data is in South Africa, local ethical clearance and, where data constitutes personal information, POPIA compliance apply.
+The project ensures meticulous data management while adhering to ethical and legal standards by structuring health-related data into these categories.
+This approach facilitates collaborative research, enables new partners to join the consortium, and ensures that data privacy and protection are maintained throughout the project's lifecycle.

-Climate/weather data These data include both observational based datasets (weather station observations, satellite proxy observations, and processed/gridded observations).
-Gridded climate data produced from atmospheric re-analysis and climate simulations will form historical gridded climate observations and forecasts.
+Climate/weather data These data include observational-based datasets (weather station observations, satellite proxy observations, and processed/gridded observations).
+Gridded climate data from atmospheric re-analysis and climate simulations will form historical gridded climate observations and forecasts.

-Climate related data will in almost all cases involve accessing open data repositories such as Copernicus Climate Data Store (CDS) or Earth System Grid Federation data systems.
-Climate related data will be stored on IBM PAIRS data storage and/or CSAG/UCT data storage systems however CSAG/UCT will manage and update the primary data index for climate related data available to the consortium.
+Climate-related data almost always involves almost always involve accessing open data repositories such as Copernicus Climate Data Store (CDS) or Earth System Grid Federation data systems.
+Climate-related data will be stored on CSAG/UCT data storage systems; however, CSAG/UCT will manage and update the primary data index for climate-related data available to the consortium.

-All climate datasets used are available through open data policies with no restrictions on non-commercial research use.
-In some cases there is a requirement to cite the original source.
+All climate datasets used are available through open data policies, with no restrictions on non-commercial research use.
+In some cases, citing the original source is required.

-Remote sensing data The focus is on data derived from satellite sensors, mainly optical imagery (e.g. satellite images of urban centers) as well as indicators of physical measures such as land surface temperature, soil moisture estimates, vegetation condition, land use and cover, etc.) for the purposes of estimating environmental quantities and land use/building density etc. Remote sensing data will not be used to identify individuals in any way and does not constitute sensitive or personally identifiable data.
+Remote sensing data The focus is on data derived from satellite sensors, mainly optical imagery (e.g., satellite images of urban centres), as well as indicators of physical measures (e.g., land surface temperature, soil moisture estimates, vegetation condition, land use and cover, etc.), to estimate environmental quantities and land use/building density, etc. Remote sensing data will not be used to identify individuals in any way and does not constitute sensitive or personally identifiable data.

-Remote sensing related data will in almost all cases involve accessing open data repositories such as Copernicus Climate Data Store (CDS), Sentinel data systems, etc. Remote sensing related data will be stored on IBM PAIRS data storage and/or CSAG/UCT data storage systems however CSAG/UCT will manage and update the data index for remote sensing related data
+Remote sensing related data will in almost all cases involve accessing open data repositories such as Copernicus Climate Data Store (CDS), Sentinel data systems, etc. Remote sensing related data will be stored on IBM’s data storage and CSAG/UCT data storage systems; however, CSAG/UCT will manage and update the data index for remote sensing related data

-All remote datasets used are available through open data policies with no restrictions on non-commercial research use.
-In some cases there is a requirement to cite the original source.
+All remote datasets are available through open data policies, and non-commercial research use is not restricted.
+In some cases, citing the source is required.

-Areal/Geospatial socio-economic data These data represent measures of socio-economic and related conditions such as household economic status, access to services such as water and sanitation, dwelling type, etc. Typical sources include national census data, and more focused household & demographic survey data.
+Areal/Geospatial socio-economic data These data represent measures of socio-economic and related conditions, such as household economic status, access to services such as water and sanitation, dwelling type, etc. Typical sources include national census data and more focused household and demographic survey data.

-Socio-economic data will be sourced from both open data repositories as well as restricted access repositories (e.g. South African census data, GCRO Quality of Life Surveys).
-Primary copies will be indexed and stored on CSAG/UCT data storage but versions may already exist/can be uploaded on IBM PAIRS to enable analysis through PAIRS.
+Socio-economic data will be sourced from both open data repositories and restricted-access repositories (e.g., South African census data and GCRO Quality of Life Surveys).
+Primary copies will be indexed and stored on CSAG/UCT data storage, but versions may already exist or can be uploaded on IBM’s system to enable analysis through PAIRS.

-South African census data is already available through the UCT DataFirst data repository and GCRO QoS data is available through the GCRO open data platform as well as through direct queries with GCRO.
+South African census data is already available through the UCT DataFirst data repository, and GCRO QoS data is available through the GCRO open data platform, which directs queries with GCRO.

-South African census data is aggregated up to small areas and so does not constitute personally identifiable data.
-GCRO Quality of Life survey data is likewise aggregated to small areas and does not constitute personally identifiable sensitive data.
+South African census data is aggregated into small areas and does not constitute personally identifiable data.
+Likewise, GCRO Quality of Life survey data is aggregated to small areas and does not constitute personally identifiable sensitive data.